 To celebrate the International Day of the Girl we're looking back over some of the important work done by members of our team when they volunteered in Sierra Leone as part of an initiative to help young women.

-Earlier this year Lizzie Coultas, our Head of Healthcare, and Julie Fuller, our business founder, travelled to Sierra Leone to assist on a charitable project, organised by Teams4U.
+Earlier this year Lizzie Coultas, our Head of Healthcare Market Research, and Julie Fuller, our business founder, travelled to Sierra Leone to assist on a charitable project, organised by Teams4U.
 The objective of this initiative was to empower girls and young women by providing them with resources they need to succeed in life.
 This included basic items such as school resources, bras and sanitary products which, due to a lack of access, often prevent young women from staying in education.

 The team were also involved with a local college, helping to refurbish classrooms to provide vocational training to young women and provide them with an income.